WebberZone/top-10/readme.txt

 * Modified: Extra check for post featured thumbnails to ensure that the src is not missed

 = 1.9 =
-* Added: Option to use timthumb to resize thumbnails
+* New: Option to use timthumb to resize thumbnails
-* Added: New variable **%overallcount%** that will display the total pageviews on the blog across all posts
+* New: New variable **%overallcount%** that will display the total pageviews on the blog across all posts
-* Added: Post thumbnails are now properly resized based on width and height settings in the Top 10 settings page
+* New: Post thumbnails are now properly resized based on width and height settings in the Top 10 settings page
-* Added: Customise what to display when there are no top posts detected
+* New: Customise what to display when there are no top posts detected
-* Added: New scheduled maintenance to clear up daily tables and optimise performance
+* New: New scheduled maintenance to clear up daily tables and optimise performance
-* Added: Custom CSS code to style the output.
+* New: Custom CSS code to style the output.
 Check out the available styles in the <a href="http://wordpress.org/extend/plugins/top-10/faq/">FAQ</a>.
 * Modified: New "default.png" file based on from KDE’s <a href="http://www.oxygen-icons.org/">Oxygen icon set</a>
 * Modified: Dashboard list of posts now displays all the top posts and pages instead of the filtered list based on Settings.
 * Modified: Dashboard widget now has options to customise the widget.
 Old widgets have been deleted